Random motility regulation as a generic mechanism of community formation: Discussion

 \section{Discussion}

-In this work we have shown how random motility regulation promotes community formation in bacterial ecosystems.
+In this work we have shown how random motility regulation promotes the formation of spatially distinct communities in bacterial ecosystems.
 To this end, we have studied a model comprising $N \gg 1$ strains of run-and-tumble bacteria interacting via motility regulation.
 Using a combination of microscopic simulations and random matrix theory, we have shown that increasing the heterogeneity in the interaction network leads to the formation of segregated communities.
 This occurs both in the presence and in the absence of an average motility inhibition, and the phenomenology is robust with respect to the details of motility regulation.
 All in all, our work thus highlights the importance of motility regulation in the formation of communities within a microbial ecosystem, even when such a regulation is weak.
+While characterizing variations in bacterial motility is notoriously difficult, a lot of experimental progress has been made recently~\cite{kurzthaler2024characterization,figueroa20203d} and we hope that our work will thus trigger further exploration of motility regulation in complex bacterial mixtures.

 High-dimensional ecosystems are characterized by complex networks of interactions and we have argued that the emergence of fragmented ecosystems could arise either from direct motility regulation due to quorum sensing or from indirect regulation due to metabolic interactions.
 While we expect the latter to be most relevant in nature, the former offers an experimental platform to test our predictions in the future, using recent advances in engineered bacterial systems~\cite{liu_sequential_2011,curatolo_cooperative_2020}.
+Furthermore, we note that signal-mediated interactions between microbes also play a role in complex environments such as turbulent flows in marine ecosystems~\cite{brumley2020cutting}.
+This suggests that signalling-based motility regulation could be important across a variety of environmental conditions.